WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ∗ Roles can be instantiated in two ways: when they are assigned to a player, the player sort of becomes the instantiated version of the role, though of course there is more data on the player.
 Alternatively if a role is assigned as an extra role mid-game it is instantiated as a role type attribute.
 ⁑ While Teams are both active and passive, they are not instantiated as there can only ever be one of each team.
 Instead the team's active and passive data is stored in the same element.
+⁂ While Polls are both active and passive, and while they are instantiated, their data is still stored on the passive poll, meaning that if a poll updates its counter or target it will affect all polls of the same type.

 The format of various game elements are described in more detail below.